Should you wash mushrooms or brush off the dirt? To clear up this kitchen conundrum, here’s how to clean mushrooms…the right way.

 Here are some of our top mushroom recipes for using these flavor-packed fungi:

-- Mushroom Pasta with Goat Cheese *Fan favorite!* A quick and easy dinner recipe tastes like it took all day to make.
+- Mushroom Pasta with Goat Cheese or Mushroom Pasta with Parmesan *Fan favorite!* Each quick and easy dinner recipe tastes like it took all day to make.

 - Mushroom Pizza with Fresh Herbs A white pizza covered with mozzarella cheese, goat cheese, and fresh herbs.
 Perfection!